 - Bangalore S, Fayyad R, Kastelein JJ, Laskey R, Amarenco P, DeMicco D, Waters, D. 2013 Cholesterol Guidelines revisited: Percent LDL reduction or attained LDL cholesterol level or both for Prognosis?
 American Journal of Medicine, in press Nov 2015.

-Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, ACS and Cardiac Biomarkers, Advanced Lipid Testing, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Diet
+Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Advanced Lipid Testing, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Diet

 Keywords: Acute Coronary Syndrome, Angina, Unstable, Apolipoproteins B, Apolipoproteins E, Body Mass Index, Body Weight, C-Reactive Protein, Cholesterol, Cholesterol, HDL, Confidence Intervals, Coronary Artery Disease, Diabetes Mellitus, Diet, Ficus, Hospitalization, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hyperlipoproteinemia Type II, Life Style, Lipoprotein(a), Lipoproteins, HDL, Lipoproteins, LDL, Medication Adherence, Motor Activity, Multivariate Analysis, Myocardial Infarction, Proprotein Convertases, Randomized Controlled Trials as Topic, Regression Analysis, Risk Assessment, Risk Factors, Secondary Prevention, Stroke, Subtilisins, Triglycerides, Primary Prevention